croedel/PiInfotainment/README.md

 INFO_TXT_TIME   # duration for showing text overlay over image
 ```

+### Scheduled switching of the monitor
 For convenience and energy saving purposes you can schedule to switch you PI's monitor ON and OFF at certain times.
 You can schedule this very fine grain an a weekday basis.

-If you switch the monitor manually (e.g. by using the Webserver), the manually set status has precedence and "wins" over the automated scheduling.
+`MONITOR_SCHEDULE` allows to define an array of start-stop time pairs for each weekday.
+- Weekdays are numbered from 0 to 6: 0=Monday ...
+6=Sunday
+- Each weekday may contain as many start-stop time pairs as you need
+- Each start-stop time pair consists of tuples (hour, minute)

 ```
 # Monitor schedule